 You may be thinking, “An informed consent document?
 No way do I want to read one of those!”
 But you can demonstrate the power of our community and help us write a more understandable, responsible informed consent for our community’s registry.

 As many of you know, DuchenneConnect was…Continue

 Added by Holly Peay on August 28, 2014 at 11:25am — No Comments

 PPMD is thrilled that results from the recent benefit/risk project our team led have been published in Clinical Therapeutics.
-The article concludes that caregivers are willing to accept a…Continue
+The article concludes that caregivers are willing to accept a serious risk when balanced with noncurative slowing or stopping of the progression…Continue

 Added by Holly Peay on June 9, 2014 at 1:30pm — No Comments

 For years our community has been making noise so that the scientific and medical communities would listen and focus on Duchenne.
 They're listening – now we need to talk!
 Filling out a survey or doing an interview about your family's experiences with Duchenne creates important data.
-This data…Continue
+This data is what clinicians, scientists, and government agencies need to develop…Continue

 Added by Holly Peay on March 18, 2014 at 9:30am — No Comments